MinimalArchitect/deer-picture-hunting-game/README.md

 # Deer Picture Hunting Game

 A 3D game where players hunt for deer photographs in a forest environment.
 This game is being developed as part of the Advanced Object-Oriented Programming course at TU Wien.

+For 2d version click [here](2d/README.md)

 <img src="raw/main/screenshots/week1.png" alt="Game Screenshot" width="500"/>